annwyl21/jsscripts/tempConverter.md

 ### Temperature Conversion Project

-A function to convert a temperature into alternative measurement units.
+A function to convert a temperature into alternative units of measurement.

-**I am working on this page just now, check back later to see if it is finished**
+### I am working on this page just now, check back later to see if it is finished

-## Enter a temperature to discover the equivalent temperature in:
+## Enter a number to discover the equivalent temperature in:
 celsius, fahrenheit, kelvins and newtons.

 Enter temperature in degrees Celsius <input type="number" id="celsius" name="celsius"/>